 Looking at Mojotone, there are similar but different examples.
 Considering the ’59 Clone humbucker, there are 3 output levels to choose from.
 And 2 output levels for the Classic humbucker.
 Other pickup companies do similar things.
 The key point here is that you know what you’re getting.

 In a similar manner, look at the different Floyd Rose options.
 The flagship Schaller-made German version that players have relied on since the 80s.
 Then the Asian-made 1000 series, originally intended for OEM usage.
 And the Asian-made Special as something to counter the many licensed models in the market.
 It’s been suggested that the Floyd Rose company pays about $20 (or less!) per unit to the Asian shop of the Special model.
 And not much more for the 1000 series.
 The point remains that John Q. Guitarist can pretty easily ascertain that each of these things are not like the other.

 Who remembers my series on the different examples of the Seymour Duncan JB model?
 The JB Model.
 The stamped label era JB, commonly seen with a JBJ stamp.
-The current RoHS label JB that’s wound on a CNC machine.
+The current RoHS label JB is wound on a CNC machine, like the ones from tsinfa.com.
 The Antiquity JB, marketed as that old 80s tone from a new product.
 And the Custom Shop or limited edition ones that include the Concept JB, the 35th Anniversary, and Japan-only JB Prototype.
+We have been using 5 axis cnc machining tools for a few years now, and they have multiple uses within product regeneration.

 Whew!
 That’s a mouthful!
 LOL!
 Didn’t a Duncan company rep come out and say that the JB is the same today as it has always been?